top of page

 • Extensive resources for specific parenting topics

 In my psychotherapy practice, I incorporate holistic, societal, ecological, and neurobiology perspectives.
-Essential to my work are two underlying foundations.

 So many of us had injurious childhood experiences and therefore have wounded childhood parts in us.
 They live deep within and then can come right up to the surface when we feel triggered, provoked, anxious, shameful.
 The key here is recognizing these parts of us and getting to know the fears that provoke them.
-In session, I encourage exploration and acknowledgement of each partner's own formative childhood and how it impacts your current relationship.
+The reason for my focus on relational work is that too often our upbringings combined with society-at-large truly do not prepare and afford us to live relationally -- in integrity with full respect, compassion, boundaries, and accountability.

 The second foundation is Somatic psychology which addresses both mind and body.
 In terms of our wellbeing, the body’s immediate and real-time sensations are as relevant as intellectual understanding and narrative beliefs.
-In couples therapy, this is key to deeply understanding as well as working with each partner’s own feelings and behavior.
 The Somatic approach is becoming widely appreciated and utilized, as research underscores how the body is integral to our experiences, trauma and healing.

-I primarily use a style of Somatic work pioneered by Stanley Keleman called Formative Psychology™ and Terry Real's Relational Life Therapy™ which is a model of relational skills.
+I primarily use a style of Somatic work pioneered by Stanley Keleman called Formative Psychology™ and Terry Real's Relational Life Therapy™ which is a model of relational skills. â€‹If you wish to know more about any of these ideas, please don’t hesitate to ask and we can discuss your interest together.

 More About Somatics In Therapy

-the human experience in terms of thoughts AND sensations.
+Somatics is a holistic term and refers to the human experience in terms of thoughts AND sensations.

-Getting to know yourself somatically is key to understanding yourself,
+Getting to know yourself somatically is key to understanding yourself, learning compassionately about your patterns, and embarking on new possibilities.
+We'll explore questions like:

-"Embodied attitudes" are responses that get activated by contact with other people
+"Embodied attitudes" are responses that get activated by contact with other people and include physical sensations and body language.
+They instinctively generate certain patterns in your thoughts and behavior, and impact your personal beliefs.

 These attitudes have origins somewhere in your earlier life.